dagraham/etm-dgraham/README.md

 * *record used time* with a reminder selected, will:
     * If a timer is not currently associated with the reminder, prompt for a timeperiod and ending time to use in adding a usedtime entry to the reminder.
     * If a timer is currently associated with the reminder, use its elapsed time and the last moment it was running as the defaults in the prompt for a usedtime timeperiod and ending time.
 If the entry is saved, the elapsed time for the timer will be reset to zero and, additionally, if the timer is currently *running*, its status will be changed to *paused*.

-    **Important**: timer data is stored in memory and will be lost if *etm* is stopped.
-Be sure to record usedtime entries for timers with elapsed times before quitting etm.
-The status bar will always indicate if there is unrecorded elapsed time.

 [↺ contents](#contents)